mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/workspaces/platform-service-dependencies/index.md

 excerpt: Dependencies between workspace platform services
 ---

 There are many dependencies between the platform services that are federated to a workspace's attached clusters.
 It is important to note these dependencies when customizing the workspace platform services to ensure that they are deployed properly to the clusters.
-For more information on how to customize workspace platform services, please see [Workspace Platform Services](/dkp/kommander/1.3/workspaces/workspace-platform-services/).
+For more information on how to customize workspace platform services, please see [Workspace Platform Services][platform-services].

 ## Platform Service Dependencies